zarf-dev/proposals/0051-v1beta1-schema/README.md

 ### Removing ZarfInitConfig

-This proposal initially removed the `Kind` "ZarfInitConfig" since the main functional purpose of special actions with init components is not handled by [Zarf Services](#zarf-services).
-However, to make the existence of an init package immediately obvious and to avoid the possibility of someone accidentally using the service field in a "ZarfPackageConfig" it has been kept.
+This proposal initially removed `ZarfInitConfig` because [Zarf Services](#zarf-services) identify the components with special behavior.
+The kind remains useful for identifying the package's initialization lifecycle, including init packages without services, and for preventing services in ordinary packages.